tonycknight/kvps-cli/README.md

 ---

+---

 # Security

 :warning: **This tool is not a key vault equivalent.
-Please do not use this tool to store secrets**
+Please do not use this tool to store secrets!**